How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 Accuracy

-The trainer’s accuracy determines the power deviation.
+When buying a smart trainer, you should care about its data accuracy.
+It determines the power deviation.
 This means that if you ride at 250W and the trainer has an accuracy of 3%, the real watts can vary between 242.5-257.5W.

 The following table shows the power deviation for different power outputs and accuracy levels.